heckman/ofx2/README.md

 This project makes use of the _direnv_ utility to add local directories to the environment's PATH.
-It is usefull for putting _ofx2xml_ on the path before it has been installed.
+It is usefull for putting _ofx2xml_ on the path before it has been installed, but you can get along without it.

-The `dev-bin` directory contains scripts to build and remove the compiled _ofx2xml_ binary.
+The `dev-bin` directory contains scripts to perform common tasks.
+The _direnv_ utility will also add it to the PATH.

-## Rationale
+## Motivation

 To track my finances,
 I used to download my transactions as CSV files